pvbouwel/amazon-redshift-utils/src/UnloadCopyUtility/README.md

 ALLOWOVERWRITE
 ```

-Data is exported to S3 to the configuration location, plus a date string which allows the data to be tracked over time.
-A suffix of ```YYYY-mm-DD_HH:MM:SS``` is used.
+Data is exported to S3 to the configuration location.
+A date string of format `%Y-%m-%d_%H:%M:%S` will be generated per execution and used as first part of the path to the object.
+Next the file names for a table will start with `{db_name}.{schema_name}.{table_name}`.

 ## Configuration

 The utility is configured using a json configuration file, which can be stored on the local filesystem or on Amazon S3.
 To use Amazon S3, prefix the file location parameter with 's3://'.
 An example configuration to help you get started can be found in the [example configuration file](example/config.json).

+### Using temporary cluster credentials (password)

+If no password is specified then the utility will try to use the [GetClusterCredentials-API](http://docs.aws.amazon.com/redshift/latest/APIReference/API_GetClusterCredentials.html) in order to get temporary credentials for the specified user.
+For this the application needs access to [credentials](http://boto3.readthedocs.io/en/latest/guide/configuration.html) itself which would allow to get these cluster credentials.
+More info on how this works is available in the [AWS Redshift documentation](http://docs.aws.amazon.com/redshift/latest/mgmt/generating-iam-credentials-cli-api.html).

+### Sensitive configuration parameters like passwords and access keys

+:information_source: Ideally copy statements use a Role ARN and cluster access is performed using temporary cluster credentials (see above).
+If your use case does not allow that KMS needs to be used in order to pass secrets securely.

 All passwords and access keys for reading and writing from Amazon S3 are encrypted using the Customer Master Key for the utility.
 Prior to creating the configuration file, you must run ```createKmsKey.sh```, and then use the ```encryptValue.sh``` script to generate the base64 encoded encrypted configuration values.
 For example, to encrypt the value 'myPassword' with a customer master key stored in Dublin: